-Hallstrom’s Dog Skull is an exact replica that is museum quality polyurethane cast.
+Hallstrom’s Dog Skull Replica is museum quality polyurethane cast.
 2-part skull (separate cranium and jaw).
+Known as Singing Dog.

 Once considered to be a separate species in its own right, under the name Canis hallstromi, it is closely related to the Australian dingo.
 The Hallstrom’s Dog is relatively unusual among canines; it is one of the few to be considered “barkless” (hence its common name of “singing dog”), and known for its unusual “yodel”-like style of vocalizing.